 Traditional dentures restore a full arch or mouth of teeth with a removable and natural-looking replacement.
 Oral surgeons can perform pre-prosthetic surgery to create a better and more comfortable fit.

 - Can last up to seven years before needing replacement

 If you prefer a removable tooth replacement option or you are unable to undergo surgery to receive dental implants, removable dentures are still a great option for restoring your teeth.
 Denture quality has substantially improved over the last few years, and pre-prosthetic surgery can help you receive the best possible fit.
 It’s important to know that dentures do not protect your mouth from bone loss, and as time goes on and your bone begins to atrophy, you may need to get a new denture or have your current denture refitted.

 If you are healthy enough to undergo a minor dental procedure, our oral surgeons recommend you consider dental implants for tooth replacement.
 We offer a wide range of tooth replacement options, and we would happy to go over each one with you to determine which best fits your needs.
 We believe every patient deserves to have a smile they are proud of, and we are confident one of the above replacement options will help you do so.
-Please contact one of our offices in Las Cruces, Roswell, or Alamogordo, NM, to set up an appointment to discuss your tooth restoration options.
+Please contact one of our offices in Las Cruces, or Roswell, NM, to set up an appointment to discuss your tooth restoration options.